Neural Quantile Optimization for Edge-Cloud Networking: Neural Network Architecture and Algorithm

-The first three rows of $YP_{d_{k,n}^t}$ represent the available allocation schemes, while the elements in rows 4 to 15 are all zero.
+Here, $P= 2^{N_{I}}-1= 15$, corresponds to the number of nonempty subsets of set $E_{n}$.
+The first three rows of $YP_{d_{k,n}^t}$ in \eqref{eq: yMatrix} represent the three possible allocation schemes, while the elements in rows 4 to 15 are all zero.
 The purpose of this padding operation is to unify the input matrices of different traffic demands for different users.
-That is, if there are $s$ optional edges in $E_{k,n}$ corresponding to ${d}^t_{k,n}$, then the first $2^s-1$ rows of the corresponding $YP_{d_{k,n}^t}$ matrix represent the optional peering links, while rows $2^s$ to $P=15$ represent a matrix of all zeros.
+In general, if there are $s$ optional edges in $E_{k,n}$, then the first $2^s-1$ rows of the corresponding $YP_{d_{k,n}^t}$ matrix represent the possible allocation schemes for admissible peering links, while the remaining rows are filled with zeros.

-In accordance with the split ratio of traffic volume definition provided in section~\ref{sec:problem}, we can represent the traffic split ratio matrix $W_{d_{k,n}}$, which corresponds to $YP_{d_{k,n}^t}$ , as follows.
+In accordance with the split ratio of traffic volume definition provided in Section~\ref{sec:problem}, we can represent the traffic split ratio matrix $W_{d_{k,n}}$, which corresponds to $YP_{d_{k,n}^t}$, as follows.
 Specifically, the element $W_{d_{k,n}}[i,j]$ indicates the split ratio of traffic volume that should be adhered to on the $j^{th}$ edge for the $i^{th}$ allocation scheme of traffic demand $d_{k,n,t}$.

 It is worth noting that every element in the traffic split ratio matrix $W_{d_{k,n}}$ is derived from the static parameter $c_e^b$.
 Consequently, $W_{d_{k,n}}$ is a quantity that remains invariant with respect to variations in time $t$ and demand $d_{k,n,t}$.
 This also explains why the subscript of $W_{d_{k,n}}$ does not contain the parameter $t$.